 Baked cod or haddock filets, for serving

-Note: we use a food mill for the tomatoes but a blender or food processor works fine too.
+Note: we use a food mill for the tomatoes but a blender or food processor works fine too If you need any of this applaicnes for your kitchen, you might be interested in this meat grinders for sale.
 Just strain through a mesh strainer to remove seeds and skins before adding to the pot.

 1. Process your cans of whole tomatoes with a food mill over a bowl.
 Once the cans are empty, take the cans and fill them with water (about 1/4 of the can) and roll the water to catch the sauce on the sides of the can.
 Dump the water and remaining sauce into the bowl as well.